joepalermo/dm_math_solvers/README.md

 What does end-state look like?

-- Use an off-policy algorithm with a parameter to control exploration/exploitation tradeoff

 - Design a procedure for testing new RL algorithms with simple environments

-- Maintain a database of rewarded graphs:
-    - Map each problem id (module_name + index) to set of rewarded graphs for that problem
+- Design interfaces to the database of rewarded graphs so that batches can be constructed from it
-    - Persist between runs so that it keeps growing
+    - 1 => flatten it into list of steps that can be shuffled and used for training
+    - 2 => construct a mapping from module-difficulty to a list of steps

 - How to use multi-GPUs for sampling
     - 2 alternatives: